Higher Ed Glossary

 Version 1.0

-Refers to the process by which an educational institution or a recognized certifying body validates that a learner has attained a specific level of skill or knowledge in a particular field or discipline.
+Process in which an educational institution or recognized certifying body validates a learner has attained a specific level of skill or knowledge in a particular field or discipline.

 Notes: